scriptit-fr/GenAIApp/README.md

   chat.addMessage("You just received this ticket : " + ticket);
   chat.addMessage("What's the customer email address ?
 You will give it to me using the function getEmailAddress.");

-  const myFunction = ChatGPTApp.newFunction() // in this example, getEmailAddress is not actually a real function in your script
+  const myFunction = GenAIApp.newFunction() // in this example, getEmailAddress is not actually a real function in your script
     .setName("getEmailAddress")
     .setDescription("To give the user an email address") .addParameter("emailAddress", "string", "the email address")